dhellmann/pymotw-3/source/site/index.rst

 The user directory can also be explicitly disabled on the command line with ``-s``.

 ..
-CANNOT COG THIS because virtualenv forces the flag off if
+NOT RUNNING because virtualenv forces the flag off if
 .. no-global-site-packages.txt exists

 .. code-block:: none